Conclusive Evidence in UK Law

 The Impact of Labor Force Attachment on Political Participation

 Labor force attachment is currently seen as a major factor in increasing political participation of women.
-This article critically examines the data and methods of studies that have postulated a ca...... ... participation and argues that at present there is no conclusive evidence of such a rela- tionship.
+This article critically examines the data and methods of studies that have postulated a ca...... ... political participation and argues that at present there is no conclusive evidence of such a rela- tionship.
 It then proposes three ... ...

 -